gvwilson/thirdbit/src/fiction/iffy/index.md

 *Thanks.*
 Sandrine rolled their head from side to side and started running.
-The *boom!* came a few moments later.
-Somewhere behind them,
-the sentry bot's power cells had reached their limit.
+She didn't look back at the *boom!* a few moments later when the sentry bot's power cells reached their limit.

-The scientists and engineers who erected the first buildings at Bharati Station played a single game of cricket in the snow so that they could send pictures of it back to their families.
+The scientists and engineers who erected the first buildings at Bharati Station played a game of cricket in the snow so that they could send pictures of it back to their families.
 As the temperature and other buildings both went up in the years and decades that followed, those games became a regular fixture of station life.